 Greater Boston PSR, the founding chapter, was created under the leadership of Drs.
 Helen Caldicott, Eric Chivian and Ira Helfand.
 A group of PSR founders forged a new international group called International Physicians for the Prevention of Nuclear War (IPPNW), whose membership grew over five years to 200,000 members in 40 countries.
 Together, the groups demanded a verifiable freeze on the development and deployment of all nuclear weapons and a declaration of “no first use” by the world’s nuclear powers.
 For their efforts to educate the world about the risks of nuclear weapons, IPPNW and its US affiliate PSR shared the Nobel Peace Prize in 1985.

-In the 1990s and 2000s, GBPSR has spoken out about other major public health issues, from climate change to environmental degradation, habitat loss and domestic violence.
 We have likewise broadened our membership: we welcome and are honored to include members of all backgrounds and professions.

 SEMINAL EVENTS / PUBLICATIONS